Christmas Tree Farm

 "Christmas Tree Farm" is a Christmas song by the American singer-songwriter Taylor Swift.
 She wrote it on December 1, 2019, inspired by her affection for the holiday season, and produced it with Jimmy Napes.
 Republic Records released the track as a single on December 6 of that year.
-Opening with a 1950s-inspired jazzy intro, "Christmas Tree Farm" is a pop song driven by an upbeat arrangement, orchestral treatment, and jingle bells.
+Opening with a 1950s-inspired jazzy intro, "Christmas Tree Farm" is a pop ballad driven by an upbeat arrangement, orchestral treatment, and jingle bells.
 The lyrics are about Swift's childhood memories of Christmas.

 Music critics have praised "Christmas Tree Farm" as catchy and its lyricism as nostalgia-inducing; they have retrospectively listed it as one of the best Christmas songs.
 It reached number 91 on the Billboard Global 200 chart and the top 30 on the national charts of Croatia, Flanders, Hungary, and Scotland.
 The track received gold certifications in Australia, New Zealand, and the United Kingdom.

 Swift directed the music video for "Christmas Tree Farm", which features childhood home footage of her and her family.
 She performed the song live in 2019 at the Jingle Bell Ball in London and the iHeartRadio Jingle Ball in New York City; the live version from the latter was released digitally in December 2020.
 An "Old Timey Version" of the track, in which the orchestral accompaniment is more emphasized along with elements of swing music, was released to digital music platforms in November 2022.

 Background and release

 Having grown up in Pine Ridge Farm, a Christmas tree farm in Pennsylvania, Taylor Swift has expressed her love for the holiday season throughout her career and her desire for it to be "all year round".
 She stated that she helped her dad manage the farm during her childhood and that the environment influenced her affection for the season.
-Swift's first Christmas record, The Taylor Swift Holiday Collection (2007), features four covers of Christmas classics and two original tracks that she co-wrote.
+Swift's first Christmas record, The Taylor Swift Holiday Collection (2007), features four covers of Christmas songs and two original tracks that she wrote.

-Swift wrote, recorded, and released "Christmas Tree Farm" in under six days.
-She wrote the song on piano on December 1, 2019, and recorded her vocals the following day.
+In 2019, Swift wrote, recorded, and released "Christmas Tree Farm" in under six days.
+She wrote the song on piano on December 1, and recorded her vocals the following day.
 On December 3, a group of choral singers provided background vocals.
 Swift announced the track on Good Morning America on December 5, before Republic Records released it as a single the following day.
 A behind-the-scenes video that showcases the song's creation process was released on December 23, 2019.

 Republic Records released a live recording from iHeartRadio's 2019 Jingle Ball for digital download and streaming on December 19, 2020.
-On November 22, 2021, Swift announced an "Old Timey Version" of the track on Good Morning America, released on the same day as an Amazon Music exclusive.
-A behind-the-scenes video featuring the process of making the new version accompanied its release.
-The track was released to digital music platforms on November 23, 2022.
+Swift announced an "Old Timey Version" of the track on Good Morning America on November 22, 2021; it was released on the same day as an Amazon Music exclusive alongside a making-of video.
+The "Old Timey Version" was released to other digital music platforms on November 23, 2022.
 A collection containing the original, new, and live versions was released digitally in November 2024.
+"Christmas Tree Farm" was later promoted to Italian radio airplay on December 13, 2024.